jporeilly/Istio/Labs/03 Security/03 authorization with JWT/README.md

 ## <font color='orange'> 3.3 End-user Authorization </font>
 require end-user authentication with JWT and enforce access control based on the JWT claims.

 ---

 ### <font color='orange'> 3.3.1 Require JWT  </font>
-apply the JWT authentication policy for the productpage:
+apply the JWT authorization policy for the productpage:
 ```
 kubectl apply -f 01_productpage-auth-jwt.yaml
 ```
 > check http://localhost/productpage -> `403`
-you need to add an authentication header.
-In Firefox's network tab:
+you need to add an JWT token to the header
+in Firefox's network tab:
 - Refresh
 - Edit & resend
 - Add header